ellismarkf/nimrod/README.md

 ___
 ### a note on code style
 Typically I'm obsessive about code readability.
 This project, however, had a 100 line limit, and to build such a stateful game in 100 lines I found myself sacrificing my usual insistence on short lines.
 I consider the React component the central portion of the game, and that component weighs in at exactly 100 lines at the time of this writing.
 Is the method unscrupulous?
 Maybe.
-But the game works, and luckily for me, whitespace is meaningless in Javascript.
+But the game works, and luckily for me, whitespace is not meaningful in Javascript.